 Social Values Change

-A powerful result of embracing a RBE is a required evolution in social values – a metamorphosis from a war torn, exploitive, and cannibalistic Darth Vader’esque caterpillar into a global, sustainable, and interdependence seeking bucolic butterfly.
+A powerful requirement for embracing RBE is a necessary evolution in social values – a metamorphosis from a war torn, exploitative, and cannibalistic Darth Vader’esque caterpillar into a global, sustainable, and interdependence seeking bucolic butterfly.
 In order to accomplish this there will be a considerable level of social engineering required – to educate people in new values and a new way to thinking.

 A RBE based society will evolve to embrace new values such as: